 How old do I have to be to do that?

 In New York kids have to be over 18 to operate a motorboat, at least 14 to operate a jet ski, and at least 10 for a motorboat when there is an adult onboard.

 Kids can take out a sailboat alone, with no adult to tell them what to do, at any age.
 At Huguenot, kids start as young as 8 in our program.
 Taking out an Opti at that age solo is an experience of independence and adventure you will never forget.

 What are these "benefits" of a boating lifestyle?

 Well let's see, 71% of the Earth’s surface is covered with water.
-Boating is fun it is good excise.
+Boating is fun, and it is good exercise.
 There is always something new to learn.
 You can travel all over the world by water; there are hundreds of yacht clubs and boating organizations in this country and thousands around the world.
 Whether you fall in love with sailing or decide to take up fishing or other water sports, learning to sail is a great start.